buildingSMART/IFC4.3.x-development/content/terms_and_definitions.md

 # Terms, definitions, and abbreviated terms

-## 3.1 Terms and definitions

-For the purpose of this document, the following definitions apply.
+For the purposes of this document, the following terms and definitions apply.

+ISO and IEC maintain terminology databases for use in standardization at the following addresses:

+*	ISO Online browsing platform: available at https://www.iso.org/obp
+* IEC Electropedia: available at https://www.electropedia.org/

+## Terms and definitions

 ### actor